KnightChaser/SYNFloodingPlayground/README.md

 ```sh
 sudo hping3 -S 127.0.1.1 -p 5000 -a 192.168.0.1 --flood
 ```
- In my environment, only a single execution of that command can generate 500k ~ 1M SYN packets.
+ In my environment, only a single execution of that command can generate 500k ~ 1M SYN packets per second.
 If you run the command in multiple instances simultaneously, the attack speed will increase.
 (And highly likely they will consume more CPU and memory resources too.)

  You don't need to adhere to `hping3` only.
 Try to write a Python script, or use other tools too if you are interested!